survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 ## Conclusion

 Tree shaking is a potentially powerful technique.
-To truly benefit from it, npm packages would have to be implemented using the ES6 module syntax and they would have to expose the ES6 version through *package.json* `module` field tools like webpack can pick up.
+To benefit from tree shaking, npm packages have to be implemented using the ES6 module syntax, and they have to expose the ES6 version through *package.json* `module` field tools like webpack can pick up.